TL;DR

 Want to see what it looks like?
 Take the tour (previewed below), showing how the AI Analyst chatbot generates Splunk queries and then summarizes the results.

-Unlike scripts and pre-built queries, our AI Analyst chatbot is designed to handle a wide variety of investigative questions without any pre-programming.
+Unlike scripts and pre-built queries, our AI SOC Analyst is designed to handle a wide variety of investigative questions without any pre-programming.
 It connects to APIs for your internal tooling, such as the Active Directory, AWS CLI, ServiceNow, and Splunk; can query public threat intel tools such as VirusTotal; and also knows how to use open-source tools like NMAP and Wireshark.
-The chatbot adapts to data available in your systems, such as learning the schema of logs under different Splunk indices.
+The AI adapts to data available in your systems, such as learning the schema of logs under different Splunk indices.

 When you form a query, the AI Analyst chatbot knows what data resides where and how to sequentially pull the appropriate data.
 The chatbot parses the results (which can be quite voluminous) and formulates a succinct natural language response.
 In the screenshot below, you can see how the chatbot is able to parse a PCAP to enumerate the details of a SQL injection attack.